 Research efforts in imposing spatial smoothness for image segmentation can be grouped into two categories.
 In the methods of the first category, spatial smoothness is imposed on the discrete hidden variables of the FMM that represent class labels [12, 21].
 These approaches may be categorized in a more general area involving simultaneous image recovery and segmentation which is better known as image modeling [15].
 More specifically, spatial regularization is achieved by imposing a discrete MRF on the classification labels of neighboring pixels that penalizes solutions where neighboring pixels belong to different classes.
-Inference in this category of models is non trivial and generally performed through EM-like alternating optimization, Markov
+Inference in this category of models is non trivial and generally performed through EM-like alternating optimization, Markov Chain Monte Carlo (MCMC) or inexact variational inference.

-^{}Information dissemination of this work was supported by the European Union in the framework of the project Support of Computer Science Studies in the University of Ioannina of the Operational Program for Education and Initial Vocational Training of the 3rd Community Support Framework of the Hellenic Ministry of Education, funded by national sources and by the European Social Fund (ESF)
+^{}This work was co-funded by the European Union in the framework of the project Support of Computer Science Studies in the University of Ioannina of the Operational Program for Education and Initial Vocational Training of the 3rd Community Support Framework of the Hellenic Ministry of Education, funded by 20% from national sources and by 80% from the European Social Fund (ESF).